aws-deepracer/aws-deepracer-offroad-sample-project/README.md

         ros2 service call /ctrl_pkg/vehicle_state deepracer_interfaces_pkg/srv/ActiveStateSrv "{state: 3}"

-1. Enable `offroad` mode using the following ROS 2 service call
+1. Enable `offroad` mode using the following ROS 2 service call:

         ros2 service call /ctrl_pkg/enable_state deepracer_interfaces_pkg/srv/EnableStateSrv "{is_active: True}"

 ### Changing the `MAX_SPEED` scale of the AWS DeepRacer

-The `MAX_SPEED` scale of the AWS DeepRacer can be modified using a ROS 2 service call in case the car isn’t moving as expected.
-This can occur due to many different reasons, such as the vehicle battery percentage or the surface on which the car is being operated.
+The `MAX_SPEED` scale of the AWS DeepRacer can be modified using an ROS 2 service call in case the car isn’t moving as expected.
+This can occur due to many different factors, such as the vehicle battery percentage or the surface on which the car is being operated.

 1. Switch to the root user before you source the ROS 2 installation: